 8. Hire a reputable long-distance mover

 While it’s possible to do a long-distance move yourself, buying a house out of state and then moving there isn’t as easy as it sounds, so it’s best to hire a reputable moving company.
 When researching movers, aim to compare at least three companies, and read through reviews and verify their credentials and insurance.
+If you’re moving across state lines, confirm that the mover is licensed as an interstate carrier.

 9. Attend remote closing